Molecular Hydrogen (H2)

 There are 4 forms of hydrogen and 3 isotopes of hydrogen.
 Isotopes of an element have the same number of protons and electrons but different number of neutrons and different atomic masses.
 Hydrogen, in particular, has three isotopes: protium or hydrogen-1, deuterium or hydrogen-2 and tritium or hydrogen-3.

 Molecular hydrogen (H2) or diatomic hydrogen is a tasteless, odourless, flammable gas.
-H2 studies have focused on its role in reduction of oxidative stress and redox homeostasis partly mediated via the Nrf2 pathway, which regulates levels of glutathione, superoxide dismutase, catalase, etc. H2, like other gaseous-signaling molecules (e.g. NO*, CO, H2 S), modulates signal transduction, protein phosphorylation, and gene expression, which provides its anti-inflammatory, anti-allergy, and anti-apoptotic protective effects.
+H2 studies have focused on its role in reduction of oxidative stress and redox homeostasis partly mediated via the Nrf2 pathway, which regulates levels of glutathione, superoxide dismutase, catalase, etc. H2, like other gaseous-signalling molecules (e.g. NO*, CO, H2 S), modulates signal transduction, protein phosphorylation, and gene expression, which provides its anti-inflammatory, anti-allergy, and anti-apoptotic protective effects.

-Hydrogen Water - is it an antioxidant?
+Is Hydrogen an antioxidant?

 How does hydrogen differ to other antioxidants?